-Regularly collecting feedback from clients can save advisors both time and money, help resolve problems before they get out of hand, save time and improve client service.
+Regularly collecting feedback from clients can save advisors both time and money, help resolve problems before they get out of hand, save time, and improve client service.
 Yet most advisors avoid the client feedback exercise for years on end.
 No one likes getting negative feedback, but taking the time to solicit opinions from clients can help a firm do more of what works and improve the services they offer.
+Financial advisor questionnaires for clients are a good way to improve your business.

-We recommend that advisors collect client feedback once per year at the very least.
-Following tax time when the schedule has calmed down may be the perfect time.
+We recommend that advisors collect client feedback once per year, at the very least.
+Following tax time, when the schedule has calmed down, may be a perfect time.
 There are a few mechanisms for getting feedback.
 The gold standard for both qualitative and quantitative feedback for financial advisors is a client advisory board.
 An easier and often more palatable option is a client survey.
 We’ll review both types below.

 1. Client Advisory Boards

-Advisors shouldn’t be shy asking clients to volunteer on their advisory board.
+Advisors shouldn’t be shy about asking clients to volunteer on their advisory boards.
 At best, they’re providing feedback that will allow the advisor to tailor their service to the client’s needs in the future; at worst, they’ll likely get a free lunch.

 We suggest hosting the first meeting of the client advisory board over lunch at a local country club or the private room of a restaurant.
 A 60- to 90-minute discussion over lunch provides plenty of actionable feedback.
 The advisor should be sure to record audio from the session or have an assistant take diligent notes.